 There are extensions to this unalienable right.
 Someone doesn’t have to kill me to diminish my life.
 Anything with damages my body is a trespass against my life, which is why we also consider assault to be a crime.
 If someone knocks out my teeth, pokes out my eye, tortures me or poisons me and destroys my health, we also see that as a trespass against life.

-The right to live is the most basic and overarching of all rights.
+The right to life is the most basic and overarching of all rights.
 Without it, the other two basic rights can’t be exercised.
 No one can enjoy liberty or pursue their happiness after they are murdered, and their ability to exercise liberty and pursue their desires is diminished when they are injured.
-That’s why the right to life also implies a life free from deliberate harm and damage inflicted by other people.

 The Right to Liberty